sjh-iaac/Hardware-II/README.md

 ﻿# Hardware-II

-This is my homework for Week 1 and Week two of Hardware term II.
+This is my homework for Week 1, Week two and Week three of Hardware term II.

 Week One branch task was to use OpenCV to augment video webcam footage.
 (As I have no webcam the footage is from my mobile phone instead and altered as an MP4)
 Files include: